flairNLP/transformer-ranker/examples/README.md

 ## Important notes

-__Inspect the dataset__ It is good to double-check the dataset structure before continuing.
-Make sure it includes both texts and labels.
+__Inspect the dataset__ Check the dataset before using it in the ranker.
+Make sure it has both texts and labels.

 __Dataset downsampling__ Set the `dataset_downsample` ratio based on the dataset size.
 Try not to downsample too much, especially if you're working with small datasets that have lots of classes.
 It’s recommended to have at least 1000 text instances.